Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity

 This is a long standing problem and clearly a most relevant question in our context.
 However, it only deals with a partial aspect of the situation as the diffraction measure only gives information on the diffraction amplitudes.
 It does not contain any information on the phases.
 The real issue of diffraction concerns the phases.
 Accordingly, the topic of phases is a central focus of Lagarias' article \cite{LAG} on the problem of diffraction.

-The article \cite{LAG} has been fairly influential.
-In particular, various works in recent years have been devoted to answer questions from this article.
-This includes the work of Lev / Olevski \cite{LevOle} on Poisson summation type formulae and generalizations of Cordoba's theorem, the work of Favorov \cite{Fav} on the failure of certain such generalizations in dimension bigger than one, and the work of Kellendonk / Sadun \cite{KS} and Kellendonk / Lenz \cite{KL} on the existence of sets with pure point diffraction without finite local complexity or Meyer property.
+The paper \cite{LAG} has been fairly influential.
+In particular, various works in recent years have been devoted to answer questions and treat problems from this article.
+This includes the work of Lev and Olevski \cite{LevOle} on Poisson summation type formulae and generalizations of Cordoba's theorem, the work of Favorov \cite{Fav} on the failure of certain such generalizations in dimension bigger than one, and the work of Kellendonk and Sadun \cite{KS} and Kellendonk and Lenz \cite{KL} on the existence of sets with pure-point diffraction without finite local complexity or Meyer property.

-Following Lagarias,\footnote{We use notation slightly different from the notation in \cite{LAG}.
-Note also that the setting of \cite{LAG} is restricted to Delone sets in Euclidean space, and \cite{LAG} assumes that the autocorrelation exists for any van Hove sequence, whereas here we just assume existence along one fixed van Hove sequence.} we state the phase problem in the following way: Consider a measure $\mu$ with pure point diffraction supported on the set $E\subset \widehat{G}$.
-How can one associate phase information $a_\chi\in \CC$, $\chi \in E$, such that both the Fourier transform of $\mu$ formally equals $\sum_{\chi \in E} a_\chi \delta_\chi$ and the consistent phase property
+Following Lagarias\footnote{We use notation slightly different from the notation in \cite{LAG}.
+Note also that the setting of \cite{LAG} is restricted to Delone sets in Euclidean space, and \cite{LAG} assumes that the autocorrelation exists for any van Hove sequence, whereas here we just assume existence along one fixed van Hove sequence.}, we look at the following \textbf{problem}: Consider a measure $\mu$ with pure-point diffraction supported on the set $E\subset \widehat{G}$.
+How can one associate complex numbers $a_\chi\in \CC$, $\chi \in E$, such that the Fourier transform of $\mu$ formally equals $\sum_{\chi \in E} a_\chi \delta_\chi$ and the consistent phase property

 holds?
-As already discussed in \cite{LAG} when dealing with the phase problem, one first has to deal with what is meant by the Fourier transform of $\mu$ being formally equal to $\sum_{\chi \in E} a_\chi \delta_\chi$.
-Here, we take the point of view that this means that for each $\chi\in \widehat{G}$ the Fourier--Bohr coefficient
+As already discussed in \cite{LAG}, when dealing with this question, one first has to deal with what is meant by the Fourier transform of $\mu$ being formally equal to $\sum_{\chi \in E} a_\chi \delta_\chi$.
+Here, we take the point of view that this together with (CPP) means that, for each $\chi\in \widehat{G}$, the Fourier--Bohr coefficient